An Introduction to Geometric Topology: Orbifolds

 The local models are connected by some appropriate transition functions: for every inclusion $U_i\subset U_j$ there is an injective homomorphism

 and a $\Gamma_i$-equivariant smooth embedding $\psi_{ij} \colon V_i \hookrightarrow V_j$ compatible with the local models, that is

 \end{defn}

 Two such atlases are equivalent if the are contained in some bigger atlas.
 The space $O$ equipped with an orbifold atlas is an \emph{orbifold} of dimension $n$.
-See an example in Fig.~\ref{orbifold_charts:fig}.
+See an example in Figure \ref{orbifold_charts:fig}.